ezEngine/docs-src/pages/docs/physics/jolt/actors/jolt-dynamic-actor-component.md

 * `CollisionLayer`: The [collision layer](../collision-shapes/jolt-collision-layers.md) to use.
 * `Kinematic`: See [Kinematic vs. Simulated](#kinematic-vs-simulated) above.
 * `StartAsleep`: If enabled, the actor starts in the 'sleeping' state and will not be physically simulated until it gets into contact with another active actor.
 This is a performance optimization to prevent performance spikes after loading a level.
 If used badly, an object can float in air and not fall down until something else touches it.
 Make sure to only use this on objects that are [convincingly placed](../../../editor/run-scene.md#keep-simulation-changes) to begin with.
+* `AllowSleeping`: Whether this actor is allowed to go to sleep when it comes to rest.
+Disabling sleeping keeps the actor active every frame, which has a performance cost.
+Only disable this in rare cases where sleeping causes undesired behavior.
 * `WeightCategory`, `WeightScale`: See [actor mass](#actor-mass) above.
 * `Surface`: The [surface](../../../materials/surfaces.md) to use for this actor's shapes.
 The surface determines the friction and restitution during simulation, but also determines what effects are spawned when you interact with the object.
 Note that [collision meshes](../collision-shapes/jolt-collision-meshes.md) already specify the surface to use.
 If a surface is selected on the actor, it overrides the mesh's surface.
 * `GravityFactor`: Adjusts the influence of gravity on this object.
 If set to zero, it will float in space.
+* `BuoyancyFactor`: Determines how the actor behaves when submerged in a [water volume](../special/jolt-water-volume-component.md).
+A value of `1.0` means neutral buoyancy (neither floats nor sinks), values above `1.0` cause the actor to float upward, and values below `1.0` cause it to sink.
 * `LinearDamping`, `AngularDamping`: The damping properties affect how quickly an actor loses momentum and comes to rest.
 This can be adjusted separately for positional (linear) movement and rotational (angular) movement.
 * `ContinuousCollisionDetection`: See [Simulation Stability](#simulation-stability) above.
 * `OnContact`: See [OnContact Reactions](#oncontact-reactions) above.